mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Joomla/index.md

 ### Configuration

-Your Joomla installation is configured in the configuration.php file located in the document root of your new Extra.
+Your Joomla Extra is configured in the configuration.php file in the document root folder.